tomjoht/tomjoht.github.io/_posts/2016/10/2016-10-17-my-gravity-towards-tools.md

 **2007** ...
 As a technical writer for a government contractor, I wrote everything in Microsoft Word and Visio, because these were formats people could work with and use after I left.
 I constructed elegant MS World styles throughout the docs and made the content all style-based.
 I also loved playing around in Visio.

 **2007** ...
-As a technical writer for a Utah-based non-profit, I introduced Madcap Flare and set up stylesheets, templates, PDF output, and other authoring details.
+As a technical writer for a Utah-based non-profit, I introduced MadCap Flare and set up stylesheets, templates, PDF output, and other authoring details.
 I got space on a server for tech comm to directly publish to the web via FTP.

 **2010** ...
 Same company, different group.
 I also created a Mediawiki theme and published documentation on the wiki using stylized templates I'd created.
 I resisted the move to have another department's system consume and control our documentation (though that is ultimately what happened after I left).